bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 ### My Site Structure and Taxonomy

-My expectation was that if I had a clear vision for how to taxonomically organise my content, I'd end up with a simple but effective Jekyll folder structure and a sane collection of Jekyll layouts.
+My expectation was that if I had a clear vision for how to taxonomically organise my content, I'd end up with a simple but effective Jekyll folder structure, and a sane collection of Jekyll layouts.
 Basically, if I decided on the taxonomy first, the site's entire structure would just fall into place.

-If you're expecting this to be where I realised how naive I was, I'm relieved to be able to say this is one instance where my expectations matched the reality perfectly!
+If you're expecting this to be where I realised how naive I'd been, I'm relieved to say this is one instance where my expectations matched reality perfectly!

 ### Data Architecture (Taxonomy)